OSGeoLabBp/tutorials/english/gawk/regexp.rst

 ===================

 By the help of regular expressions (regepx) diverse text patterns can be defined.
-Regexp are used by the most GNU text processing utilities (e.g. grep, gawk, sed) and text editors (vi, emacs).
+Regexps are used by the most GNU text processing utilities (e.g. grep, gawk, sed) and text editors (vi, emacs).
 Here is a very short and incomplete list of special regexp characters: